Dimensional Analysis in Statistical Modelling: Transforming quantities

-This subsection concerns a perhaps unconscious switch in a statistical analysis from a ratio scale, which lies on $[0,\infty)$ to an interval scale, which lies on $(-\infty, \infty)$ when approximating a distribution.
-This switch occurs when for example the Gaussian distribution is used to model the relative frequency histogram in a statistical analysis, when the data e.g. human heights are measured on a ratio--scale.
+Despite the fundamental difference between the ratio-scale and interval-scales, the normal approximation is often used to approximate the sampling distribution for a ratio-valued response quantity.
+This in effect replaces the ratio-scale with an interval-scale.
+In this situation, what should be used is the truncated normal distribution approximation, although this introduces undesired complexity.
+For example, if the approximation for the cumulative distribution function CDF were $ P ( X \leq x \mid X > 0) $ where $X \sim N(\mu, \sigma^2$, we would have

+where $ Z = (X -\mu)/\sigma$ , while $\phi$ and $\Phi$ denote respectively, the standardized Gaussian distribution's probability density function and CDF.
+Observe that in Equation (\ref{eq:trunnormalmean}) is invariant under changes of the units in which $X$ is measured, as it should be.
+Furthermore the expectation of $Z$ would be approximately $0$ if $\mu/\sigma$ were large compared to $0$ as it would be were the non-truncated Gaussian distribution for an interval-scale imposed on this ratio-scale.
+This would occur if the mean $\mu$ were much larger than the standard distribution $\sigma$.
+That suggests the bell curve approximation would not work well as an approximation were the population under investigation widely dispersed.
+For example it might be satisfactory if $X$ represented the height of a randomly selected adult woman, but not if it were the the height of a randomly selected human female.

+As mentioned at the beginning of this section, this switch occurs when approximating a distribution.
 This switch is ubiquitous and seen in most elementary statistics textbooks.
-There an assumed Gaussian sampling distribution model leads to the sample average as a measurement of the population average instead of the geometric mean, which should have been used \cite{luce1959possible}.
+The assumed Gaussian distribution model leads to the sample average as a measurement of the population average instead of the geometric mean, which should have been used \citep{luce1959possible}.
 That same switch is made in such things as regression analysis and the design of experiments.
-The seductive simplicity has also led to the widespread use of the Gaussian process in spatial statistics and machine learning, despite the light tails of the Gaussian distribution.
+The seductive simplicity has also led to the widespread use of the Gaussian process in spatial statistics and machine learning.